BTCTrader/broker-api-docs/README.md

 **Params:**

-* OrderMethod: 1 for market order, 0 for limit order, 3 for Stop market order
+* OrderMethod: 1 for market order, 0 for limit order, 2 for Stop limit order
 * OrderType: must be set as 0

 For market orders: